Both my parents wore Army boots. Really.

 My first novel, With Nine You Get Vanyr (written with the late great Teri Smith), finaled in the Science Fiction/Fantasy and Humor categories of the 2008 Indie Book Awards.
 My short stories have appeared everywhere from Asimov’s to the anthologies of Zombies Need Brains.

 My second art book, Fantasy Art Templates, which spotlights art by the very talented Rafi Adrian Zulkarnain, was published by Barron’s in March 2010.
 The first, Illumina: The Art of J.P.
 Targete, was published in 2003.
 I also edited the web magazine Crescent Blues for eight years, and my byline has appeared in periodicals as diverse as Science Fiction Weekly and Romance Writers Report.
 Over a hundred of my video interviews with authors and other interesting parties can be found on BuzzyMag.com.
 More recent video interviews can be found at Con-Tinual, the neverending convention.
-If print is more your thing, you can check out my author interviews at Galaxy’s Edge.
+If print is more your thing, you can check out my author interviews at Galaxy’s Edge and Book Bale.

 On the personal side, I’m married to the wonderfully insane Greg Uchrin, author of the cartoon blog Intravenous Caffeine.
 We live in a weird little corner of northern Virginia at the beck and call of a sweet black cat, watched over the ghost of his gracious predecessor.
 Both are kindly masters.
 The ninja squirrels camped in the yard are another matter entirely.